Transform Your Outdoor Space with Stylish Garden Benches

 The legs now fit nicely into the joints, and it’s time to give the bench a good sanding before getting it put together.
 I glue the legs into place, but I also want to hold them in with screws, so I drill some pilot holes through the top.
 I get the legs screwed and glued into place and then cut some plugs to plug those holes.

-See also Upgraded Outdoor Seating: Stylish Garden Benches for Ultimate Relaxation
+See also Comfortable Outdoor Seating: Stylish Garden Benches

 Adding Support: